-

 According to company law, a director is the legal representative of a company.
 The director of an LLC holds full representation powers to commit and act on behalf of the company unless his/her powers are limited by resolution of the shareholders’ meeting or the articles of association.
 Such limitation of a director’s powers should be duly and timely registered with the NBC for declaratory purposes against third parties.
 In the event the company appoints more than one director, they are deemed to represent the company jointly unless otherwise provided for.

 As regards third parties, a director has unlimited power to bind the company pursuant to the powers envisaged in his/her appointment documents and made public through the NBC electronic trade registry.
-A director remains liable towards the company for acting within the restrictive powers in relation to third parties.
+A director remains liable to the company for acting within the restrictive powers in relation to third parties.
 The mere registration of a director’s limited powers with the NBC is considered sufficient for third parties to acknowledge them.
 Under such circumstances, the company cannot be held liable towards the third party due to a director’s actions exceeding the representation powers granted to him/her.
 The director remains liable for damages against the third party.

 7. How does the board operate in practice?